 The induction heating power supply converts AC line power to a higher frequency alternating current, delivers it to a work coil and creates an electromagnetic field within the coil.
 Your work piece is placed in that field which induces eddy currents in the workpiece.
 The friction from these currents generates precise, clean, non-contact heat.
 A water cooling system is generally required to cool the work coil and induction system.

-The size of the work piece and the heating application dictate the operating frequency of the induction system.
-Generally the larger the work piece the lower the frequency, and the smaller the work piece the higher the frequency.
+The size of the work piece and the heating application dictate the operating frequency of the induction heating equipment.
+Generally, the larger the work piece the lower the frequency, and the smaller the work piece the higher the frequency.
 The operating frequency is determined by the capacitance of the tank circuit, the inductance of the coil and the material properties of the work piece.

 If your work piece material is magnetic, such as carbon steel, it will be heated easily by induction’s two heating methods, eddy current and hysteretic heating.
 Hysteretic heating is very efficient up to the Curie temperature (for steel 600°C (1100°F)) when the magnetic permeability reduces to 1 and the eddy current is left to do the heating.
 Induced current in the work piece will flow at the surface where 80% of the heat produced in the part is generated in the outer layer (skin effect).
 Higher operating frequencies have a shallow skin depth, while lower operating frequencies have a thicker skin depth and greater depth of penetration.